RussellCloud/arxiv_daily_weapp/README.md

 ## Sponsorship

-Your sponsorship will help us provide fast, reliable service to our users by covering ourproject's server costs.
+Your sponsorship will help us provide fast, reliable service to our users by covering ourproject's server costs (1560 RMB/year).
 By supporting our open-source software, you enable us tocontinue delivering value to the community.
 To sponsor us, please scan the barcode in the below.
 Thank you for your generous support.

 ![barcode](./sponsor.jpg)